-In Genroku 15, on the 14th day of the 12th month (元禄十五年十二月十四日, Tuesday, January 30, 1703), in revenge for the death of their prince Asano, 47 Ronin invade the house of the Japanese Shogunate official Kira Yoshihisa in Edo and kill him and his male followers.
+In Genroku 15, on the 14th day of the 12th month (元禄十五年十二月十四日, Tuesday, January 30, 1703), in revenge for the death of their prince Asano, 47 Ronin invaded the house of the Japanese Shogunate official Kira Yoshihisa in Edo and killed him and his male followers.
 The story of the 47 Ronin is one of the most celebrated in the history of the samurai.
 Described by Japanese historians as a ‘National Legend’, the revenge of the 47 Ronin is the ultimate expression of the samurai code of honor, Bushido.

 The Akō Incident

 The event is known in Japan as the Akō incident (赤穂事件 Akō jiken), sometimes also referred to as the Akō vendetta.
 The participants in the revenge are called the Akō-rōshi (赤穂浪士) or Shi-jū-shichi-shi (四十七士) in Japanese, and are usually referred to as the “Forty-seven Rōnin” or “Forty-seven leaderless samurai” in English.
 Literary accounts of the events are known as the Chūshingura (忠臣蔵 The Treasury of Loyal Retainers).